surveyjs/survey-analytics/docs/set-up-table-view-knockout-jquery.md

 loadSurveyResults("https://your-web-service.com/" + SURVEY_ID)
     .then((surveyResults) => {
         // ...
-        // Configure and render the table view here
+        // Configure and render the Table View here
         // Refer to the help topics below
         // ...
     });